Iran announces new space launch amid nuclear talks

 UN Security Council Resolution 2231 of 2015, endorsing the nuclear deal, imposed no blanket ban on Iranian rocket or missile launches.

+"Some written changes on the lifting of sanctions were established between the two parties," Bagheri, said in a video published by Tasnim news agency.

+The UN Security Council Resolution endorsing the nuclear deal did not ban Iran from launching missiles or rockets.

-"Iran is called upon not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons, including launches using such ballistic missile technology," the text said.
+But it called on it "not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons, including launches using such ballistic missile technology".

-The 2015 agreement has been hanging by a thread since then president Donald Trump abandoned it in 2018 and reimposed sanctions, prompting Iran to step up nuclear activities long curtailed by the deal.

-A new round of negotiations began in Vienna on Monday in a fresh push to make headway on reviving the deal.

-The aim is to bring back Washington and curtail Tehran's nuclear activities.

-Britain, China, France, Germany and Russia are taking part in the negotiations with Iran, while the United States is participating indirectly.
+Britain, China, France, Germany and Russia are taking part in the Vienna talks with Iran, while the United States is participating indirectly.

 "There may have been some modest progress," State Department spokesman Ned Price said Tuesday.